Building trust in target groups for ALUM treatment - an effective, yet misunderstood method for water quality improvement

 Under what circumstances is aluminum safe for the lake, sediment?
 Under what circumstances does it become harmful?

-Aluminum sulfate is only one form of ALUM concept method, other aluminum salt compounds may also be used.
+Aluminum sulphate is only one form used in the ALUM concept method, other aluminum salt compounds may also be used.
 No matter which type of Al salt solution is used, the same aluminum mineral compound forms and becomes part of the sediment.
 For example, PAC (polyaluminum chloride) can be used and will work similarly to aluminum sulfate in the lake.
 Aluminum is widespread in the environment naturally but can become harmful at increased concentrations when pH is very low (< 5.5) or very high (>9).
+Hence this method is not appropriate for bog lakes with low pH, for example. pH and aluminum are therefore continuously measured in the lake water during and after treatment to ensure safe conditions during treatment.
+If the pH decreases more than acceptable, the treatment is stopped to let pH stabilise.
+If negative effects are suspected, the treatment will be stopped entirely.

 Softwater lakes prevail in Scandinavia.
 What is the experience of using Al method in hardwater lakes?